BethW83/Group-Project-1-Retail/README.md

 -   TotalTransacrtionValue - This is a spelling mistake, we have opted not to change it as all our dashboards are built and it could break the world!
 -   The tooltip on the Azure map component doesn't round the tooltip values like the other charts do.
--   In Power BI on the second page of the Product Analysis the card for the total number of unique products doesn’t update when the countries are clicked on.
-This might be to do with the relationships between the tables.

 ## Development Roadmap